FAQ: Payroll Information for GSI Appointments

-Graduate Student Instructors (GSI.s), Graduate Student Researchers (GSR.s), Readers, and Tutors are eligible for a partial or full fee remission (between 25% and 100%), if you are a graduate student.
-If you are a UG GSI, you are also eligible to receive partial fee remission.
+Graduate Student Instructors (GSI's), Graduate Student Researchers (GSR's), Readers, and Tutors are eligible for a partial or full fee remission (between 25% and 100%), if you are a graduate student.
+If you are a GSI, you might be eligible to receive partial fee remission.

 What does the fee remission include?